James Rolland

 James Rolland (24 November 1802 – 20 November 1889) was a Scot who became a member of the New Zealand Legislative Council from 8 July 1865 to 24 January 1866, when he resigned.

 Life

-He was born in Fife, Scotland in 1802, the son of Adam Rolland of Gask, FRSE Principal Clerk of Session, and Anne Elizabeth Newbigging.
+He was born in Fife, Scotland in 1802.
 In Edinburgh he was a practicing Writer to the Signet.

 In 1859 he emigrated to Otago in New Zealand on the ship Alpine with his wife and family.
 He lived at Gask Lodge on the Clutha River near Kaitangata, and also bought Blackstone Hill station in Central Otago, later selling it to his sons.
 His wife died in 1861 and is buried in Kaitangata cemetery.

 In 1866 he returned to Edinburgh, where he lived, at 43 Melville Street, until his death.
 He is buried with his parents and grandparents in St Cuthbert's Churchyard in the city centre.
 The grave lies on a wall to the north-west of the church.